rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimCmd.md

 </td>
 <td>

 The backend function that implements the command logic.
-It accepts an `ctx` parameter that contains all the information when user is running the command, such as `bang`, arguments, buffer ID, etc.
+It accepts an `ctx` parameter that contains all the information when user is running the command, such as `bang`, arguments, buffer ID, etc. See [RsvimCmd.CommandCallback](../namespaces/RsvimCmd/type-aliases/CommandCallback.md).

 </td>
 </tr>